 1. If an injured employee provides notice of Cordova personal injury attorneys from Denton & Zachary, PLLC, or the employer obtains knowledge of the injury, within 14-days of the accident date, workers’ compensation benefits shall be allowed; The best way to hire an attorney is if you can contact Flagler Personal Injury Group

-2. If notice is given or knowledge obtained within 30-days of the accident, workers’ compensation benefits shall be allowed unless the employer can prove that it was prejudiced by the delay;
+2. If notice is given or knowledge obtained within 30-days of the accident, workers’ compensation benefits shall be allowed unless the employer can prove that it was prejudiced by the delay.
+The worker should be allowed to contact a workers compensation attorney;

 3. If notice is given or knowledge obtained within 90-days of the accident date (click to see more for law firms), and the injured employee can show that his failure to give prior notice was due to his mistake, inadvertence, ignorance of fact or law, or inability, or fraud/misrepresentation on the part of another, workers’ compensation benefit may still be allowed unless the employer can show he was prejudiced by the failure to receive notice;